 The federal government taxes unemployment benefits as though they’re ordinary wages.
 Some states also tax payments or a portion of those payments.
 Unemployment recipients can choose to have federal income tax withheld — at a flat rate of 10% — by filing a Voluntary Withholding Request (Form W-4V).

 Taxpayers who don’t have federal taxes withheld may have to make estimated quarterly tax payments if they expect to owe $1,000 or more in taxes for the year.
 The IRS can charge a penalty for failing to pay these quarterly taxes.

 Additional Steps To Take

-Some jobs may come back in weeks or months—others might be lost forever.
+Some jobs may come back in weeks or months, while others might be lost forever.
 And even those workers who keep their jobs or find new ones may be left reeling as the economy struggles.
-There are a few steps that all Americans—employed or not—may consider taking to help themselves through this current economic crisis.
+There are a few steps that all Americans — employed or not — may consider taking to help themselves through an economic crisis.

 Making a Budget

 Budgeting is one way to stay on course during a financial upheaval.
 It can help with setting priorities and making sure important bills aren’t missed.

 Career coaching and networking can help with a job search.
 It can also be useful when it comes to reassessing goals and perhaps even setting a new career path.